-- Having a child centred approach which fosters positive relationships - Providing an environment where students feel safe, valued and respected - Raising awareness of all staff of their safeguarding responsibilities - Monitoring young people thought to be at risk of harm and ensuring we contribute to assessments of need and support for those students - Ensuring good levels of communication between staff and other professionals - Embedding a robust safeguarding procedure which is followed by all stakeholders - Proving regular CPD, ensuring staff have knowledge and understanding of: - Our policies, procedures and professional expectations - o KCSIE - o Looked After Children / Previously Looked After Children - Online Safety - Preventing Radicalisation - Whistleblowing - Ensuring that safer recruitment processes are robust and effective - Ensuring students are taught how to look after their wellbeing and keep safe and what to do if they are concerned about themselves or others - Legislation and statutory guidance - Developing and promoting effective working relationships with external agencies - Curriculum teaching about safeguarding.
-The curriculum promotes SMSC and prepares students for opportunities, responsibilities and experiences in life.
-The

-Personal Development curriculum covers the statutory RSE in addition to other topics aimed at promoting students physical and mental wellbeing and safety.
+- Having a child centred approach which fosters positive relationships - Providing an environment where students feel safe, valued and respected - Raising awareness of all staff of their safeguarding responsibilities - Monitoring young people thought to be at risk of harm and ensuring we contribute to assessments of need and support for those students - Embedding a robust safeguarding procedure which is followed by all stakeholders - Proving regular CPD, ensuring staff have knowledge and understanding of: - o Our policies, procedures and professional expectations - o KCSIE - o Looked After Children / Previously Looked After Children - Online Safety (including filtering and monitoring systems) - Preventing Radicalisation - Whistleblowing - Ensuring that safer recruitment processes are robust and effective - Ensuring students are taught how to look after their wellbeing and keep safe and what to do if they are concerned about themselves or others - Legislation and statutory guidance - Developing and promoting effective working relationships with external agencies - Curriculum -The curriculum promotes SMSC and prepares students for opportunities, responsibilities and experiences in life.
+The Personal Development curriculum covers the statutory RSE in addition to other topics aimed at promoting students physical and mental wellbeing and safety.

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.